Lightning-AI/pytorch-lightning/docs/source/weights_loading.rst

     y_hat = model(x)

 A LightningModule is no different than a nn.Module.
-This means you can load it and use it for predictions as you would a nn.Module.
+This means you can load it and use it for predictions as you would in a nn.Module.